krjordan/mycodingblog/content/post/building-an-app-with-angular-cli-and-material.md

 }
 ```

 Notice, I refactored our code so that the <code class="language-typescript">ngOnInit()</code> method calls the <code class="language-typescript">updatePage()</code> method.
 I have also added an optional parameter (note the <code class="language-none">?</code>).
-Now lets edit our template to finish hooking up our event emitter.
+Now lets edit our template to finish wiring up our event emitter.

 ```markup
 <app-beer-list-controls (updatePage)="updatePage($event)"></app-beer-list-controls>
 ```

 The last thing we need to do is fix our service to use a default parameter.
-In the <code class="language-none">src/app/services/suds.service.ts</code>, set up the <code class="language-typescript">getSuds()</code> method:
+In the <code class="language-none">src/app/services/suds.service.ts</code>, edit the <code class="language-typescript">getSuds()</code> method to take a parameter with a default value of 1 and add the parameter to our url:

 ```typescript
 getSuds(page: number = 1) {